paulobueno90/Capstone-Project-Arvato/README.md

 - 42,833 rows
 - 366 features

+#### Notebooks in this repository:
+These are public notebooks and can be used.
+- 1-DataExploration_and_Cleaning.ipynb: Notebook data preparations such as cleaning, feature engeneering and handling NaNs
+- 2-Customer Segmentation.ipynb: Notebook initiates with clean data and go to steps of dimensionality reduction and clustering
+- 3-Supervised Model.ipynb: Test models, fit and submission.

 ## Summary
 This challenge was provided by Arvato Financial Solutions for the Udacity Data Science Nanodegree Program.
 There were two major steps in the project and the submission